adamsilver/fdpb/05-an-inbox.md

 While duplication isn't a big performance issue, if we're not careful, bloated HTML can eventually diminish the experience by causing some operations to take longer — screen reader software can be unresponsive, for example.

-Fortunately, there is a silver lining in duplicating the contents.
-The contents of the label is just for screen readers, meaning we can craft a specific message that reads better audibly.
-For example, the hidden label has the word “subject” prefixed which may be unnecessary for sighted users.
+On the other hand, duplication in this case, can be advantageous.
+As the label content is just for screen reader users, we can create a specific message just for them.
+For example, the label has the word “subject” prefixed which is useful in this context.
+This follows principle 1, *Provide a comparable experience*, which is not about giving users the same experience, but one of comparable value and utility.

 ### Highlighting Marked Emails